 Currently, on the market, there are portable gas monitors, cap lamps with tracking, and training aids; you’d be hard-pressed to find a mining expo without virtual headsets or simulators.
 Beyond these standard tools, wearable technology is going to change safety underground dramatically.

-As mines dig deeper, there will become a continued reliance on PPE to adapt and evolve to the changing surrounds of the mine, such as rising temperature, gas levels, and dust particulate exposure.
+As mines dig deeper, there will become a continued reliance on PPE to adapt and evolve to the changing surroundings of the mine, such as rising temperature, gas levels, and dust particulate exposure.

 The adoption of wearable technology will change underground safety.
 Some examples include: